A Mango-Shaped Space: Reception

 Critical reception for the book has been mixed.
 A Mango-Shaped Space has received reviews from Kirkus Reviews, Booklist, School Library Journal, VOYA, The Washington Post, Kliatt, and Publishers Weekly.

 Booklist praised that "the...narration lends immediacy and impact to Mia's color perceptions...a quietly unusual and promising offering".
 Publishers Weekly commented that the book has "well-defined characterizations, natural-sounding dialogue, and concrete imagery".
 The School Library Journal wrote "not all of the many characters are necessary to the story, and some of the plot elements go unresolved", and "Mia's parents are almost too perfect".
 Kirkus Reviews criticized that "the narrative...is rather overfull of details-a crazily built house, highly idiosyncratic family members, two boy interests, a beloved sick cat-which tend to compete for the reader's attention in much the same way as Mia's colors", and stated that this "flaw" is "not unusual with first novels".
 Kliatt criticized the plot, saying it isn't "half as interesting" as the "information on this rare condition".
 Kliatt also commented on Mia's "ups and downs", noting that they are "fairly ordinary".
 VOYA pointed out that this book is "probably not one that teens will pick up without coaxing".

-The audiobook was criticized by School Library Journal, who states that "narrator Danielle Ferland moves from character to character effortlessly, but without much deviation in voice inflections for the secondary players".
+The audiobook was criticized by School Library Journal, stating that "narrator Danielle Ferland moves from character to character effortlessly, but without much deviation in voice inflections for the secondary players".
 On the other hand, AudioFile praised the work, saying it "brings alive a unique young person and her rare gift".

 A Mango-Shaped Space has been praised by several authors, including Paula Danziger, Karen Cushman, Meg Cabot, and Judy Blume.